Uqba ibn Amir: First Fitna

-During the First Muslim Civil War, he was an active supporter of his friend Mu'awiya ibn Abi Sufyan against Caliph Ali (r.
+During the First Fitna, he was an active supporter of his friend Mu'awiya ibn Abi Sufyan against Caliph Ali (r.
 656–661).
 Mu'awiya became caliph in 661 and appointed Uqba the governor of Egypt, replacing the caliph's deceased brother, Utba ibn Abi Sufyan, in 664.
 According to the 9th-century historian al-Tabari, in 668/69, Uqba led the Arab troops of Egypt alongside the troops of Medina in a naval raid against Byzantine territory.
 He was replaced as governor by Maslama ibn Mukhallad al-Ansari in 669.
-He died in Egypt in 677/78.
-An honorary tomb was built on his grave in the cemetery of Qarafa al-Kubra near Fustat.
-During the Mamluk period in the 14th century, it was one of several ziyarat (Muslim pilgrimage sites) visited by Egyptian Muslims.